 The African Sideneck Turtle is a part of a group of turtles.
-Fifteen species that in the Pelusios genus that can be found in large populations throughout Africa, Madagascar, and Seychelles.
-Pelomedusa subrufa is found in Madagascar and many parts of Africa.
+Fifteen species in the Pelusios genus can be found in large populations throughout Africa, Madagascar, and Seychelles.
+Pelomedusa subrufa is found in Madagascar and parts of Africa.

 The West African Mud Turtle (Pelusios castaneus), is a medium-sized turtle that is found in freshwater habitats such as mud holes, swamps, rivers, and ponds.

 The East African Black Mud Turtle (Pelusios subniger), also known as the Pan terrapin, is a species of turtle in the family Pelomedusidae, native to eastern and southeastern Africa.

 The African Helmeted Turtle (Pelomedusa subrufa), also known commonly as the marsh terrapin.
 These species of turtles This species of omnivorous side-necked terrapin in the family Pelomedusidae.

 The carapace (the hard upper shell of a turtle) is a dark to light brown with no markings.

 The plastron (the underside of the shell) is also brown with some lighter colors found towards the middle.

 The neck and large, flat head are withdrawn into the shell sideways hence, this turtle’s second name, “African side neck turtle.”

 The carapace (top of shell) is a dark to light brown with no markings.
 The plastron (bottom of shell) is also brown with some lighter areas found usually in the middle.
 The skin is gray to brown with lighter areas underneath and on the soft parts.

 Click to see these turtles underwater